yatima-inc/electrolysis/ref/6 Items And Attributes/6.1 Items/6.1.3 Functions/6.1.3.2 Diverging functions/pre.md

 Divergence is represented as `MonadZero.mzero` (in the simplest case, `none`).
-Because MIR distinguishes between normal and divergent control flow, calls to diverging functions are eagerly replaced by `mzero`.
+Because MIR distinguishes between normal and divergent control flow, calls to diverging functions are eagerly replaced by `mzero` (which of course only works because of the absence of side effects).